sylentprayer/cassandra-db-designer/README.md

 This can be used in migrating existing application from RDBMS to Cassandra.
 Cassandra mainly differs from RDBMS in following ways:
 * It is denormalized, no joins.
 * No Group By or aggregation.
+* Ad-hoc query restricted to have condition on primary key(partition+segmentation) only and in order.
 * No ACID transaction.

 Tables in Cassandra store results of queries, so we can analyze existing SQL queries to figure out what data model can answer these queries.
 Then we can express tables in this data model in CQL (DDLs to create tables incassandra).
 Also, we can generate code/scripts for migrating existing data from RDBMS to Cassandra.